mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 This coupling bear examination in relation to the positioning of GDPs as a leading activity, as illustrated by my decision to treating the implementation of each GDPs as an activity system in itself.
 For participants, the framework of GDPs facilitates goal formation.
 Once engaged with this goal, participant can use the affordances of the design to traverse different LOA as articulated by Waite.

+#### Purpose of the frameworks being addressed is also relevant.

 **Turning to the utility**

 Eriksson et al. note the utility of GDP concepts in several dimensions: as a lingua franca between researchers and participants; to help framing of analysis; and to help the inspiration of participants.
 ADD MORE.
 It should be noted that the greater part of this analysis focuses the utility for on the researcher rather than that of participants.

 Thus following section develops this line of research, making more explicit the observed and potential uses of GDPS in participant game making by participants, facilitators/teachers and researchers.

+This is the motivational aspect of framework?

+a.
+As a research framework - Eriksson et al.
+b.
+A facilitator / design framework -
+c. as a participant framework for navigation and goal formation as explored in the previous chapter.

+Addressing the first aspect, the process of rising the concrete outlined above is helpful not just for analysis (a) but also for ongoing pedagogical design (b).

+The third aspect c, can be returned to, but where and when in this chapter?
+Points follow:
+- the link with the experienced feature of the game / product as a framework increases inclusive nature of process (later?)

+PERHAPS MOVE THIS TO NEXT SECTION
+What about semantic waves and movement.
+How explicit does the understanding of the motion between poles need to be?
+For example in my design, it is not very explicit of guided towards.
+However, this may be different in different UK computing settings.

+This potential non-alignment with UK non-formal may be a limitation in the take up of this research.

 #### Addressing utility for participants